moriglia/qam-reconciliation/README.md

 2. "ber" : Bit Error Rate
 3. "fer" : Frame Error Rate
 4. "iters" : average number of iterations to successfully decode a frame

+## License

+Any source file without an explicit license is distributed under version 3 of the GNU General Public License.
+You may share and distribute such code with the same version of the license or, at your option, any later version.

+A copy of the license is distributed in the `COPYING` file of the root project.